JakovTomasic/no-headache.nix/README.md

 Running `runAllVms` runs all VMs from the last built `configs.nix`.

 All arguments'll be forwarded to script for running each individual VM.
 See [Run individual vm](#run-individual-vm) to see options.

+### listRunningVMs

+This command lists names of all (QEMU) VMs that are currently running, one per line.

+Example: `listRunningVMs`

+### stopVm

+Running this command stops VM with defined name.

+Example: `stopVm hemisphere-1` (where VM is called hemisphere-1, from `vm-count-option`)

 ### Build disk images